Kaja Juvan: 2023: Break and return to competition

 On 5 April 2023, Juvan announced that she was taking a break from her tennis career for personal reasons.
 She took two months off the tour following the death of her father Robert due to cancer.

 She qualified for her third consecutive main draw at Wimbledon.
 Juvan overcame Margarita Betova in the first round, before losing to 22nd seed Anastasia Potapova.

 Ranked No. 145, she qualified at the US Open, saving five match points in the last qualifying round, and reached the third round of the main draw, where she lost to longtime friend Iga Świątek.
 As a result, she moved close to 40 positions up in the rankings.

 2024–2025: Second hiatus and comeback

 Juvan defeated 23rd seed Anastasia Potapova in the first round of the 2024 Australian Open, before losing her next match to qualifier Anastasia Zakharova.

-Having been out of action for 12 months, Juvan qualified for the 2025 ATX Open, but lost in the first round to Ena Shibahara, in three sets.
-In May 2025, she finished runner-up at the WTA 125 Open de Saint-Malo, losing in the final to second seed Naomi Osaka.
+Having been out of action for 12 months, Juvan qualified for the 2025 Texas Open, but lost in the first round to Ena Shibahara, in three sets.
+In May, she finished runner-up at the WTA 125 Open de Saint-Malo, losing in the final to second seed Naomi Osaka.
+In December 2025, Juvan revealed that the cause of her second hiatus was being diagnosed with functional neurological symptom disorder, which led to her needing to rethink her approach to tennis.